celo-org/docs/blog/12-23-22- how-to-become-a-web3-developer/how-to-be-a-web3-developer.md

 ## Introduction

-The Web3 Industry is rapidly expanding.
+The Web3 industry is rapidly expanding.
 Hundreds of decentralized networks, cryptocurrencies, and other blockchain-powered applications are anticipated to be launched on the internet and in the global finance industry in the future.

 However, there's a need for more web3 developers to create and implement these projects to accelerate the development of the space further.